How to avoid microbial spoilage of food?

 Upon completing your degree, you will:

-- You will understand the most important functional mechanisms of the major groups of microbes
+- understand the most important functional mechanisms of the major groups of microbes.

-- Have mastered the most important microbiological and biotechnological research methods, and become proficient in the interpretation and evaluation of research results
+- master the most important microbiological and biotechnological research methods, and become proficient in the interpretation and evaluation of research results.

-The key contents of the study programme in Microbiology and microbial biotechnology are:
+The key contents of the studies in microbiology and microbial biotechnology are: